Adaptive truncation of infinite sums: applications to Statistics: Computational aspects

 \paragraph{Ordering:} an additional trick to reduce floating point precision loss can be derived from the Kahan summation described above.
 The problem that this addresses arises mainly from adding two numbers with very different orders of magnitude.
 Thus the mantissa of the smallest number will be rounded off so it can be added to the largest one.
 One way to mitigate this problem is to add numbers whose orders of magnitude are closest.
 This can be done when summing numbers in a vector, as it is best to always add the smallest ones first, then the larger ones.
 This way the smallest numbers are fully accounted for before being rounded off.
 Therefore the best practice is to order the numbers in ascending order before performing the summation.

-\paragraph{When $a_0$ is relatively large:} the series discussed in this paper increase up to the maximum, then enter a monotonically decreasing regime where one can employ the truncation methods with provable guarantees.
+\paragraph{When $a_0$ is relatively large:} the series discussed in this paper increase up to the maximum, then enter a decreasing regime where one can employ the truncation methods with provable guarantees.
 This means that one has, in principle, to check whether the maximum has been achieved before employing the truncation.
 But if $a_0$ is already larger than the desired $\varepsilon$, there is no need to check whether the maximum is reached, since $a_n$ will never be smaller than $\varepsilon$ between $a_0$ and the mode.
 This can ease computations as there is no need to find the maximum before checking for convergence.

-\paragraph{Value for cost:} the three methods discussed in Section \ref{sec:approaches} have different implementation idiosyncrasies.
-The Sum-to-threshold method is clearly the most straightforward, but it is only guaranteed to work when $L < 0.5$.
-By ``working'', it is meant that the approximation is within the specified distance from the true sum.
+\paragraph{Value for cost:} the two methods discussed in Section \ref{sec:approaches} have different implementation idiosyncrasies.
+The Sum-to-threshold method is clearly the most straightforward, but it is not better than the Bounding pairs method, and its applicability is restricted to the evaluation of $n_0$.

-The bounds provided by the Error-bounding pairs method are useful as, not only are they guaranteed to work for any $L < 1$, but \cite{Braden1992} also argues that it provides faster convergence in the sense that it requires fewer iterations and therefore fewer function evaluations.
-A downside from this method is that the convergence checking provided by equation \eqref{eq:boundsDiff} is more computationally intensive than the simple $a_n < \varepsilon$ Sum-to-threshold check.
-Intensive testing with different $L < 0.5$ series has provided evidence that the fewer iterations trade-off is not worth it, that is, the Sum-to-threshold method is usually faster.
-When $L = 0$, the computation times between these two methods are very similar, however.
-This is due to the simpler convergence checking from equation \eqref{eq:ebp_L}.
+The bounds provided by the Error-bounding pairs method are useful because not only does it have better results, but \cite{Braden1992} also argues that it provides faster convergence in the sense that it requires fewer iterations and therefore fewer function evaluations.

-A way to make the Error-bounding pairs method faster is to make it in batches, that is, only check convergence once in a certain amount of iterations.
-However this requires the tuning of the batch size, which diminishes the generality of the method.

-The Batches method, while seeming inefficient at first glance, provides the advantage of knowing the number of function evaluations beforehand, at least to a certain extent.
-This means that the calculations can benefit from fast and powerful vectorisation in programming languages.
-It is much faster than the other methods when a large amount of iterations are needed (>1000).
-However when few iterations are needed, practical tests have shown that the other two methods are faster for a generically specified batch size, namely 40.

-With some practical testing, an unintuitive phenomenon has been observed.
-When the batch size is \emph{small}, the algorithm can take too long to converge, due the second condition of equation \eqref{eq:Batches}, namely $\frac{a_{\gamma_j}}{a_{\gamma_{j}-1}}\leq \frac{\Delta_{\gamma_j}}{a_{\gamma_j}+\Delta_{\gamma_j}}$.
-Note that the right-hand side of this condition is increasing with the batch size, which means that small batch sizes can make this condition hard to meet.

-A study on guidelines for choosing the batch size is necessary to adequately compare computation time and summation precision.
-Such a study is outside the scope of this paper.
-This method will therefore not be further mentioned or used for comparisons due to it being reliant on fine tuning.